Andrzej Duda: Presidency (2015–2025)

-The first five-year term of Andrzej Duda began on 6 August 2015 with taking an oath of office during a National Assembly session.
+The first five-year term of Andrzej Duda began on 6 August 2015, with the taking of an oath of office during a National Assembly session.

 Duda rejected the European Union's proposal of migrant quotas to redistribute asylum seekers, saying: "I won't agree to a dictate of the strong.
 I won't back a Europe where the economic advantage of the size of a population will be a reason to force solutions on other countries regardless of their national interests".

-In September 2015 Prime Minister Ewa Kopacz declared that Poland, as an expression of "European solidarity", would take in 2,000 people over the next two years, mainly from Syria and Eritrea (out of 3,700 originally requested).
+In September 2015, Prime Minister Ewa Kopacz declared that Poland, as an expression of "European solidarity", would take in 2,000 people over the next two years, mainly from Syria and Eritrea (out of 3,700 originally requested).

 Duda and Croatian President Kolinda Grabar-Kitarović were the originators of the Three Seas Initiative.

 Duda repeatedly met with general secretary of the Chinese Communist Party, Xi Jinping, stating that "Polish companies will benefit hugely" from China's Belt and Road Initiative.
 Duda and Xi signed a declaration on strategic partnership in which they reiterated that Poland and China viewed each other as long-term strategic partners.
 Duda said that he hopes Poland will become a gateway to Europe for China.

 In September 2017, his approval rating stood at 71% and in February 2018, at 72%, a record surpassed only by Aleksander Kwaśniewski, whose approval ratings surpassed 75% from 1995 to 2005.

-On 27 December 2021, Duda vetoed Lex TVN bill, a PiS government bill to counter foreign ownership in Polish media.
+On 27 December 2021, Duda vetoed the Lex TVN bill, a PiS government bill to counter foreign ownership in Polish media.

+In 2022, Duda vetoed a proposed reform of the Polish educational system, dubbed in Polish media "Lex Czarnek".
+It has been described as controversial due to its implied criticism of the teachings on liberal issues such as LGBT rights and sex education.

 On 6 June 2023, Duda presented three goals of Poland's presidency in the European Union in the first half of 2025.
 The first goal is to deepen transatlantic cooperation and strengthen the relationship between the European Union and the United States.
 The second goal is to further expand the community to include Ukraine, Moldova, and the Western Balkans, and in the future, other aspiring countries as well.
 The third goal will be to enhance Europe's energy security.

 In 2024, Duda criticised plans by Prime Minister Donald Tusk to suspend the right to asylum in Poland by irregular migrants, calling it a "fatal mistake" that would also affect dissidents from Russia and Belarus.